0709 203000 - Nairobi 0709 983000 - Kilifi

 Established in 1989

-Who is KEMRI Wellcome Trust?
+Who is KEMRI Wellcome ?

 To conduct high quality, purposeful, and relevant research in human health, building sustainable research capacity and leadership.

-• To train an internationally competitive cadre of Kenyan and African research leaders to ensure the long term development of health research in Africa.
+• To train an internationally competitive cadre of Kenyan and African research leaders to ensure the long-term development of health research in Africa

 Our History

-The KEMRI Wellcome Trust Research Programme (KWTRP) is a partnership between the Kenya Medical Research Institute(KEMRI), Wellcome, and the University of Oxford.
-The centre in Kilifi is called the Centre for Geographic Medicine Research, Coast (CGMR-C) and also known us the KEMRI-Wellcome Trust Research Programme was established in 1989 and has evolved from conducting research in the immunology and epidemiology of malaria in the 1990s to a world-class research Programme conducting multi-disciplinary research that spans molecular biology to health systems and policy research.
+The KEMRI Wellcome Research Programme (KWRP) is a partnership between the Kenya Medical Research Institute(KEMRI), Wellcome, and the University of Oxford.
+The centre in Kilifi is called the Centre for Geographic Medicine Research, Coast (CGMR-C) and also known us the KEMRI-Wellcome Research Programme was established in 1989 and has evolved from conducting research in the immunology and epidemiology of malaria in the 1990s to a world-class research Programme conducting multi-disciplinary research that spans molecular biology to health systems and policy research.
 Based within the KEMRI Centre for Geographic Medical Research (Coast), our core activities are funded by the Wellcome Trust.

 Partnerships and Collaborators